Acute Psychiatric Emergencies - - E-Book

 Search: Save time by finding terms and topics instantly in your book, your notes, even your whole library (once you’ve downloaded more textbooks)

-Note and highlight: Colour code, highlight and make digital notes right in the text so you can find them quickly and easily
+Note and Highlight: Colour code, highlight and make digital notes right in the text so you can find them quickly and easily

-Share: Exchange notes and highlights with others
+Share: Exchange notes and highlights with friends, classmates and study groups

 Upgrade: Your textbook can be transferred when you need to change or upgrade computers